Date of Award

 Abstract

-What factors illustrate the differences in how the Kremlin under President Vladimir Putin has responded to non-systemic political opposition groups in Russia?
-While existing literature on opposition theory is expansive, more research concerning contemporary Russian opposition forces is necessary.
-In particular, it is useful to zoom in on specific opposition parties within Russia, as opposed to the customary method of using countries holistically as cases (Kubát 2010; Helms 2023; Eckstein 1967; Taylor 1988).
-As such, my research seeks to demonstrate the value of appropriate theoretical frameworks to understand and measure individual opposition parties’ actions rather than the trajectory of Russia’s non-systemic opposition as a whole.
+What factors illustrate the differences in how the Kremlin under President Vladimir Putin responds to non-systemic political opposition groups in Russia?
+While existing literature on political opposition theory is expansive, more research specifically addressing contemporary Russian opposition forces is necessary.
+In particular, it is useful to zoom in on specific non-systemic opposition parties within Russia, as opposed to the customary method of using countries holistically as cases (Kubát 2010; Helms 2023; Eckstein 1967; Taylor 1988) .
+As such, my research seeks to demonstrate the value of appropriate theoretical frameworks to understand and measure individual non-systemic opposition parties’ actions and subsequent treatment by the Kremlin, rather than the trajectory of Russia’s opposition as a whole.

-The content of my research is split into two sections.
-First, there is no academic database or repository of what non-systemic opposition parties exist under the Putin regime, so one must be created to better contextualize this research.
-Then, the focus can shift toward exploring the variations in the Kremlin’s responses to said parties.
-This allows for an answer to the question; what factors cause the Putin regime to repress some movements more remarkably than others?
+The content of my research is divided into two sections.
+First, there is no academic database or repository detailing what significant non-systemic opposition parties exist under the Putin regime in the first place, so one is created to better contextualize this research.
+Then, the focus shifts toward exploring the variations in the Kremlin’s repression of said parties.

-Primary sources in both Western media, Russian media, and opposition media will be compiled for several non-systemic opposition parties in Russia as case studies.
-Through a qualitative examination of these cases, the realities of what factors have played the largest role in the Kremlin’s reactions toward different non-systemic opposition parties during the Putin regime will be observed.
+Primary sources in Western media, Russian media, and opposition media are compiled for several non-systemic opposition parties in Russia as case studies.
+Through a qualitative examination of these cases, the realities of what factors play the largest role in the Kremlin’s reactions toward different non-systemic opposition parties will be observed.

 Copyright Date